 What is Prairifire Tree?

 The small fruits are ornamental and attractive to birds and wild animals.
 Each is about ½-inch (1.27 cm.) long, purplish red and glossy.
 The crabapples are mature by fall and persist well into winter, or until animals finish raiding the tree.
 Prairifire crabapple information identifies the fruit as a pome.
-Leaves are oval and deeply green with reddish veins and petioles but emerge with a purple tinge when young.
+The leaves are oval and deeply green with reddish veins and petioles, but emerge with a purple tinge when they’re young.
 Fall colors range from red to orange.

 How to Grow Prairifire Crabapples

 Growing Prairifire trees is easy.
 It is hardy into United States Department of Agriculture zones 3 to 8 and, once established, can tolerate a range of conditions.